InvMiqx/Hoddit/README.md

 ## About Hoddit

-(Hoddit is down right now because I can't afford the server costs :D)

 Hoddit is a website that tracks the fastest growing reddit posts right now!

+(Note: Hoddit is down right now because I can't afford the server costs :D)

 ### What is hoddit for?